CompositeLight/currentRMS-helper/README.md

 ## Features / Updates

+- New 1.31.14 - Added additional filter buttons in Detail View for Hide Booked Out and Hide Checked In.

 - NEW: 1.31.14 - Added an option to disable the controversial "Delete from Detail View" feature recently added to CurrentRMS.
 Active by default.

 - FIXED: 1.31.14 - In Detail View, the "Mark as Prepared" was in conflict with the new in built setting.
 You can now use them side by side.